yonasBSD/foot/README.md

-For this reason, and because of the new _fractional scaling_ protocol (see below for details), and because this is how Wayland applications are expected to behave, foot >= 1.15 will default to scaling fonts using the compositor’s scaling factor, and **not** the monitor DPI.
+For this reason, and because of the new _fractional scaling_ protocol (see below for details), and because this is how Wayland applications are expected to behave, foot >= 1.15 will default to scaling fonts using the compositor's scaling factor, and **not** the monitor DPI.

-This means the (assuming the monitors are at the same viewing distance) the font size will appear to change when you move the foot window across different monitors, **unless** you have configured the monitors’ scaling factors correctly in the compositor.
+This means the (assuming the monitors are at the same viewing distance) the font size will appear to change when you move the foot window across different monitors, **unless** you have configured the monitors' scaling factors correctly in the compositor.

 This can be changed by setting the `dpi-aware` option to `yes` in `foot.ini`.
-When enabled, fonts will **not** be sized using the scaling factor, but will instead be sized using the monitor’s DPI.
-When the foot window is moved across monitors, the font size is updated for the current monitor’s DPI.
+When enabled, fonts will **not** be sized using the scaling factor, but will instead be sized using the monitor's DPI.
+When the foot window is moved across monitors, the font size is updated for the current monitor's DPI.

 This means that, assuming the monitors are **at the same viewing distance**, the font size will appear to be the same, at all times.